Annual Winter Retreat

 Annual Winter Retreat (en Español)

 Sravasti Abbey spends each winter in silent retreat, and qualified guests are welcome to join us.
-Retreat dates vary, but generally extend from early December to early March.
+Retreat dates vary, but generally extend from December to March.
 A one-month option is usually available as well.

 Benefits of Doing Retreat